 Liquor Fund operating trends are illustrated on the graphs on the following page.
-Sales remained stable, increasing only 3.7% from \$ 882,964 in 2008 to \$ 915,267 in 2009.
-Gross profit percentage decreased from 44.2% in 2008 to 41.9% in 2009.
-Income before operating transfers was \$ 57,518 in 2009, a decrease from the 2008 total of \$ 73,178.
-This was primarily a result of decreased investment income and increased interest expense.
-The Liquor Fund continued to transfer profits to fund various City operations as they have in the past.
-The transfer for 2009 totaled \$ 7,649 compared to a transfer of \$ 11,246 in 2008.
+Sales remained stable, decreasing only 1.5% from \$ 915,267 in 2009 to \$ 901,146 in 2010.
+Gross profit percentage decreased from 41.9% in 2009 to 40.4% in 2010.
+Income before operating transfers was \$ 31,341 in 2010, a decrease from the 2009 total of \$ 57,519.
+This was primarily a result of decreased investment income along with a decrease in gross profit.
+The Liquor Fund did not transfer profits to fund various City operations as they have in the past because, after taking into account the principal payment of \$ 44,012 made in 2010 on the Liquor Store Bond, the Fund did not meet its requirements for profit transfers.

 We recommend the City continue to review markups on all products to maintain a gross profit percentage at approximately 40% to 42%.
 The liquor operations should consider increased strategic marketing through new products and promotion and display of higher margin products in order to increase sales and improve operating results.
-With this policy, the City should continue to have the necessary funds to provide for park and recreation and public works reserve projects as they have in the past.
+With this policy, the City should return to having the necessary funds to provide for park and recreation and public works reserve projects as they have in the past.